kumarikandam/trapcss/README.md

   </tr>
 </table>

-For example, having these two files, we can use `dropcss` from the command line:
+For example, having these two files, we can use `trapcss` from the command line:

 <table>
 <tr>